wpwupingwp/novowrap/README.md

 * Q: I got error message that the program failed to install perl/BLAST/NOVOPlasty.

-  A: Uncommonly, users in specified area have connection issue for those website.
+  A: Uncommonly, users in specific area have connection issue for those website.
 Users have to manually download packages and install (see [Software](#software) for the download links).